Skip to content

 On the bar.

-In a game where a player bears off all of their checkers and the opponent has not borne off any checkers and still has one or more checkers on the bar or in the winner’s home board is known as a backgammon.
+In an instance where a player bears off all of their checkers and the opponent has not borne off any checkers and still has one or more checkers on the bar or in the winner’s home board.
+The win is known as a backgammon.
 Victory by a backgammon is worth 3 points.
 The doubling cube is used, so the winner by a gammon receives 3 points multiplied by the final value of the cube.

 Summary